Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 Strategies for prioritizing integration development

-We have found three common approaches that successful SaaS companies use – often in conjunction with one another – to determine which integrations to build first.
+We have found three common approaches that successful SaaS companies use – often at the same time – to determine which integrations to build first.

 Which integrations are most needed by customers and prospects?